 To make the crumble, rub all the ingredients together with your hands until a breadcrumb-like texture is achieved.
 Transfer to a lined baking tray and cook in a preheated oven at 150ºc for about fifteen minutes, stirring every now and then, until golden and crunchy.
 Allow to cool, and set aside.
 (Any leftover can be stored in an airtight container for a couple of weeks.)

 Discard any leaves from the rhubarb, wash the stems, and remove any of the tough ‘strings’ from the outside.
 Slice into 1cm slices, and place in a pan with the sugar and a tablespoon of water.
 Cook gently on a medium heat for ten minutes, stirring regularly, until soft but still holding some shape.
-If it is very wet, pour off some of the excess liquid so you have a more unctuous texture.
+If it is very wet, pour off some of the excess liquid.
 Allow to cool, and then divide between four clean glasses.
 Pop them in the fridge while you prepare the cream.

 For the posset (cream), bruise the washed pineapple weed with a wooden spoon.
 Place in a pan with the cream and warm gently for fifteen minutes or so.
 Turn off the heat and allow to infuse for half an hour.
 Strain through a sieve, and discard the pineapple weed.
 Back in the cleaned pan, add the sugar and the bay leaf to the infused cream and slowly bring it to the boil, stirring until the sugar has dissolved.
 Turn down to a gentle simmer for one minute, then take it off the heat.
 Remove the bay leaf, add the lemon juice and give it another good stir.
 Lick the spoon.
 Allow to cool to room temperature, then carefully divide into your glasses, on top of the chilled rhubarb.
 Cover and place in the fridge to set for a four hours minimum, or overnight.